stahlmanDesign/paques-en-folie/README.md

 # Ideas

 - You are the Easter Bunny.
 Kids chase you.
-You drop eggs to distract them and make them go away.
-But they can come in from any direction so constantly be on the lookout.
+You drop eggs and try to distribute them equally, but kids are greedy.

 - update 16 mars: you are the easter bunny.
 Kids chase you unless you drop eggs.
 But distribute them equally to get a better score.